anay-208/cf-pages-image-optimisation-next/README.md

-Before you can enable transformations, you must purchase Cloudflare Images.
+Before you can enable transformations, you must purchase Cloudflare Images(could be $0 no storage  plan).
 To use transformations, you will need to enable the feature on each zone:

 1. Log in to the [Cloudflare dashboard ↗](https://dash.cloudflare.com/?to=/:account/images/delivery-zones) and select your account.
 2. Select the zone where you want to enable transformations.